 Jan Kasper Klein

 Jan Klein (b.
-June 8, 1912) during many years has been working as gymnastics teacher at Technische Hogeschool, Delft.
+June 8, 1912) worked for many years as a gymnastics teacher at Technische Hogeschool, Delft.
 He was a close friend of a Jewish man, Bob Denneboom (b.
 December 23, 1909), who in addition to his talent for painting, dove competitively, winning many prizes and even becoming champion of the Netherlands.
-He specialized in platform diving from the 3 meter springboard.
+He specialized in platform diving from the three meter springboard.